Geometry as an Emergent Process — Part 4

 I. What the Framework Actually Is

 II.
-The Three Things That Were Always External
+The Four Things That Were Always External

-Once the framework is in place, three properties that classical geometry treats as intrinsic to geometric objects become visibly external to them.
+Once this framework is in place, four properties that classical geometry treats as intrinsic to geometric objects become visibly external — or more precisely, become visible as consequences of the relations between objects rather than properties of the objects themselves.

 III.
 Description and Object

-This has a precise and striking consequence.
-The geometric object and the rule that generates it are equivalent descriptions of the same thing.
-Knowing the compositional law — the congruence — completely determines the object.
-Knowing the object up to relational indistinguishability completely determines the law.
-There is a bijection between the two.
+This has a striking consequence.
+The object and the rule that defines it are two descriptions of the same thing.
+Knowing the rule completely determines the object.
+Knowing the object completely determines the rule.
+They are the same information expressed two different ways.

 V. The Playground

 The framework is natively computational.
-Shapes are rules.
-Rules are finite, discrete, computable.
-Running a rule produces a shape.
-This means the framework can be directly demonstrated rather than merely described.
+Rules are finite and describable; running a rule produces a shape.
+This means the ideas can be explored directly rather than just described.

 VI.
 What This Opens

 The framework is not a finished theory.
-It is a starting point.
-Several directions follow from what has been established here — mathematical, computational, physical, philosophical — and some of the connections that appeared along the way were not part of the original question at all.
+Several directions follow from what has been established — mathematical, computational, physical, philosophical — and some of the connections that appeared along the way were not part of the original question at all.

 Those connections are the subject of the next part of this series.